 The statement in paragraph 6 of the judgment could be interpreted as suggesting that “core underlying values” of a society can trump the provisions of a constitution, but paragraph 8 makes it clear that “If the constitution speaks to a topic, that is to be accorded great respect.
 But if there is a gap in the written words of the constitution, a state of silence does not necessarily follow.”
 Perhaps because the case was argued and decided under some time constraints the judgment is silent on the general principles for the interpretation of constitutions.
-The conventional wisdom is that society or trust constitutions should be given a fair and reasonable interpretation:
+The conventional wisdom reflected in New Zealand and Australian Court decisions is that society or trust constitutions should be given a fair and reasonable interpretation:

 - That involves an uncomplicated focus upon the ordinary and natural meaning of the words used, with words given their usual meaning (technical legal terms being given their technical legal meaning) and clauses read literally and in accordance with the ordinary rules of grammar.